FernandoAcTr/express-generator-fa/README.md

 # DEPRECATED

-This package is deprecated and it will not receive mantain.
+This package is deprecated and it will not receive maintenance.
 Please consider use this package instead: https://github.com/FernandoAcTr/node-express-cli

 This package generate a basic structure of express proyect.